amiaopensource/av-python-carpentry/_episodes/01-introduction.md

 * communicate with each other, and
 * interact with us

 Computers can interact with us in many different ways, such as through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
-While touch and voice interfaces are becoming more commonplace, most interaction is still peformed using traditional screens, mice, touchpads and keyboards.
+While touch and voice interfaces are becoming more commonplace, most interaction is still peformed using traditional screens, mice, touchpads, and keyboards.

-The graphical user interface (GUI) is the most widely used way to interact with personal computers.
-We provide instructions (to run a program, to copy a file, to create a new folder/directory) with the convenience of a few mouse clicks.
+The graphical user interface (GUI) is the most widely used way of interacting with personal computers.
+We provide instructions (to run a program, copy a file, create a new folder/directory) with the convenience of just a few mouse clicks.
 This way of interacting with a computer is intuitive and very easy to learn.
 But it scales very poorly if we need to perform an action repeatedly, or in slightly different circumstances.
-For example, if we wanted to create 100 MP4s from 100 preservation videos stored in 100 directories, it would be a distinct challenge.
+For example, if we wanted to create 100 MP4s from 100 preservation master videos stored in 100 directories, it would be a distinct challenge.

 This is where we take advantage of the Python - a programming language designed to make repetitive tasks consistent and automated.
-It can take a single instruction and repeat it as is, or, with some modification, as many times as we would like.
-The script for the task described above can be written in a few minutes.
+It can take a single instruction and perform a set task, or, with some slight modifications, in a repetetive manner as many times as we would like.
+The script for the task described above (generating derivative video files) can be written in a few minutes.

 > ## Bash and Python
 >